 Social Media is playing and even larger role in Google rankings.
-Facebook, Twitter, and Google’s very own Google + are very strong influences on your organic search results.
+Facebook, Twitter, and Google’s very own Google + (Editor’s note – Google has retired Google + and is no longer a ranking factor) are very strong influences on your organic search results.
 Traditionally when optimizing a website for top placement in Google, there was no quick fix or magic bullet that could instantly alter your ranking.
 That is largely still true, but… social media does have a potential for boosting traffic to your site for both short and long term effect.

 We have seen client sites that are integrated with social media become spidered and indexed within 30 minutes of publishing new content.
 As always, the quality of content is paramount.
 Merely making posts without significantly unique and meaningful content will not assure you of positive results.
 In fact, the same standards that Google has preached remain.
 Do not be tempted to misuse or abuse Social Media, it is not the “new” way to keyword stuff or cloak.
 If you spam via social media you will suffer the same penalties, as you would risk with your website.